gammu/gammu/docs/manual/gammu/index.rst

        no clue how to configure phone connection, this is a convenient way to find working setup for Gammu.

+.. option:: install

+    Installs applet for currently configured connection to the phone.

 Gammu information commands
 --------------------------